-Children showed their independence by bringing out the resources they wanted and accessing the bathroom when needed, remembering to wash and wipe their hands using the towels provided.
-They were happy to tidy up toys and to put wet wipes in the bin or get a toy they wanted to bring into the play area.
-Children were responsive to help from the childminder during their activities and were eager to learn, for example how to make a cake using the toy kitchen and finding the right ingredients, or how to button up a costume on the" build an animal" activity.
+Children showed their independence by bringing out the resources they wanted and asking to use the bathroom when needed and then washing and wiping their hands.
+They were happy to tidy up toys before their lunch and chose where they would sit at the table to eat.
+Children were responsive to help from the childminder during their activities and were eager to learn, for example, how to make a tower out of play dough or recognize food from the toy kitchen.
+They told us all about the fruit and vegetables and were proud to recognise all their colours.

-Children are making progress, and are confident and independent
+Children are making progress, and are confident and independent.